t3ch-N/group_4_project/README.md

 ## Results
 The results are based on the four questions above:
-1. Successful studios
-Notebook_visuals/film studio performance.png
-The above is a figure containing 4 scatter plots divided into two groups and two sub groups:

-Total Gross: In this we can see an almost identical correlation between the gross value of a film studio and the number of fils that studio has given out.
-(Domestic Gross: 0.73, Foreign Gross: 0.72) this suggests that the two have a strong assosiation

-Average Gross: In this, they are almost similar but here rather they have a week correlation coeficient (Domestic Gross: 0.14, Foreign Gross: 0.10)
-2. Popular Genres

 In this i decided to sample the top 20 genre categories and use 3 of them in here:

-The above visualisation contains three plots:

 Average Ratings: The top genres include
 1. Adventure, Drama, sci-fi